Fisch37/mcconnect/README.md

 The "players" property is a list of strings.

 ## connect
-This library provides the ability to connect to a external host and launch a server on it.
+This module provides the ability to connect to a external host and launch a server on it.
 At creation it requires
   + a username and password for the ssh session established,
   + a command which will start the server,